MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/get-your-organization-ready-for-office-365.md

 >You can use this process for your [Microsoft 365 Enterprise](https://docs.microsoft.com/microsoft-365/enterprise/microsoft-365-overview) subscription as well.
 >

-You can also sign in to your Office 365 subscription and use the [Deployment advisors for Office 365 services](deployment-advisors-for-office-365.md).
+You can also sign in to your Office 365 subscription and use the [Setup guides for Office 365 services](setup-guides-for-office-365.md).